Present: Aguinaga, Barnes, Barrios, Daly, Fluegge Woolf, Hinkle, Jenkins, Jung, McAllister, Rogers-Adkinson, Starrett, Suhr, and Weller-Stilson

 Starrett explained that the Higher Learning Commission (HLC), during their visit last fall, recommended an external review for programs not subject to accreditation.
 He stated that there have been changes in Institutional Research, and the hiring of Dr. Kang Bai as the Assistant Provost for Institutional Research and Academic Assessment.
 The handout Dr. McDougall prepared highlights the expected process and details involved for such a review.
 Starrett explained that we would hire a couple reviewers, but there’d be no on-campus visit.
 The document will likely go to Faculty Senate for input.
 Jung questioned how reviewers would be chosen, and encouraged that be added to the document.
 Deken questioned how granular the review would be; is it every program, every degree, or the department that is being reviewed?
 Suhr questioned how many programs this would entail; Starrett anticipated it to be about half of our programs.
 Scott questioned how the reports from the review would be used; Starrett stated that the reports would be for our use only, that we’d only report to HLC that we have the process in place.
 Starrett explained that the reviews would likely be on a five year cycle.
 Overmann questioned how the process would be funded; Starrett expected that it would be from the Provost Office.

-2. Contract for University Studies Credit for Study Abroad
+2. Contract for General Education Credit for Study Abroad

 Barrios explained that the contract was brought to the Council as an information item only.
 The document was revised to remove the signature lines for Chairs and Deans, as they do not need to be part of the process.
 Fluegge Woolf suggested the wording be changed in the questions so as not to seem directly only toward US citizens.